 A little later, it was time for dinner which once again did not taste good.

 After dinner, we retired to our rooms and thus ended our third day of the trip.
 Tomorrow was going to be a long ride back home.
-Plan was to start as early as we can so we all went to sleep early.
+The plan was to start as early as we can so we all went to sleep early.

 Journey Ahead: Day 4 – Gushaini to Delhi

-I hope the travelogue and information above was of some help in planning your trip to Tirthan Valley.
+I hope the travelogue and information above on sightseeing in Tirthan valley was of some help in planning your trip to Tirthan Valley.
 Please read Day 4 – Gushaini to Delhi to continue reading the next part of this travelogue.
-If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions; or need any other details; please feel free to ask in the comments section below, or at our Community Forum, and I will be glad to answer.